 Change log/Known issues:

-This version 1.5.7 notably introduces a feature that automatically resizes a Frogans site as it is moved near the edge of the screen.
-This new feature, currently available for the Linux platform only, will be made available on other platforms in future releases.
+This version 1.5.8 notably brings to all platforms a feature that smoothly and automatically resizes a Frogans site down to its vignette representation as it is moved near the edge of the screen.
+This version does not yet support the leaptofrogans URI scheme.

 Linux only: On some systems, a black rectangle may appear when moving a Frogans site on an external monitor.
 To resolve this issue, which is due to insufficient graphic memory for the external monitor, you can either increase the video memory (via the BIOS or by adding memory on the video adapter), or reduce the display resolution for the external monitor.